The Life Sciences Law Review: Argentina

 - information about the site.

 The informed consent of the participating subject is required and the wording of the form should prove that the subject clearly understood the implications of participating in the trial.
 It is the principal investigator's duty to obtain and keep the consent forms.
 Certain requirements apply to subjects who are vulnerable owing to educational disadvantage.
-The informed consent form must be approved by ANMAT, the ethics committee appointed in connection with the trial and the Data Protection Registry.
+The informed consent form must be approved by ANMAT and the ethics committee appointed in connection with the trial.

 v Named-patient and compassionate use procedures